 The main function of a tripod is to support your camera firmly and prevent it from unintentional movement.
-This set up will allow you to do long shutter speed photography, bracketing (HDR photography), and time laps photography and set you free from camera shake.
-The hidden benefit of using a tripod is forcing you to slow down and preventing you from just taking quick snapshots.
+This setup will allow you to do long shutter speed photography, bracketing (HDR photography), and time laps photography and set you free from camera shake.
+The hidden benefit of using a tripod is forcing you to slow down and prevents you from just taking quick snapshots.
 You now have to adjust the tripod to be level with the horizon.
 You have enough time to move it left or right manually to adjust the position of your subject and adjust your camera setting.
 You may check my post “Digital Camera Tripod- How To Choose The Right One” for more information.

 17- Learn and master an editing software

-If you’re already satisfied with the general look of your pictures and just want to enhance them a little before sharing them online, a basic editor that enables you to resize, crop and apply filters will be ideal.
+If you’re already satisfied with the general look of your pictures and just want to enhance them a little before sharing them online, a basic editor that enables you to resize, crop, and apply filters will be ideal.
 If you’re planning to print your work, you’ll be better off looking at more advanced photo editors that will give you the fine control you need to make your pictures look perfect at high resolutions.